Working in Canada

 - You can apply for your work permit online or on paper.

 Note: You do not need to pay for an application-processing fee for this work permit.

 Applying for a Social Insurance Number

-In order to work anywhere in Canada, a social insurance number (SIN) is required.
-It is a a nine-digit number that you need to work and to have access to government programs and benefits.
-You can read more on how to apply for a SIN here.
-It is recommended that you apply in person.
-The most convenient Service Canada Center to get to from King's is located at
+To work in Canada, you need a social insurance number (SIN).
+It is a nine-digit number you need to work and have access to government programs and benefits.
+Read more on how to apply for a SIN.
+We recommend you apply in person.
+The most convenient Service Canada Center to get to from King's is at

 148 Millbourne Market Mall